SCBIT-YYLab/DRAP/README.md

 # Reference
-Li, Q., et al. (2019).
-"DRAP: a toolbox for drug response analysis and visualization tailored for preclinical drug testing on patient-derived xenograft models."
-J TRANSL MED 17(1): 39.
+Li, Q., et al. DRAP: a toolbox for drug response analysis and visualization tailored for preclinical drug testing on patient-derived xenograft models.
+Journal of Translational Medicine, 2019, 17(1): 39.